modular-network/ethereum-libraries/CrowdsaleLib/DirectCrowdsale/README.md

 The following process will allow you to `truffle test` this library in your project.

 1. Clone or download the ethereum-libraries repository into its own directory on your computer.
-You can also use subversion to download just this truffle directory by running `svn checkout https://github.com/Majoolr/ethereum-libraries/trunk/DirectCrowdsaleLib/truffle`.
+You can also use subversion to download just this truffle directory by running `svn checkout https://github.com/Majoolr/ethereum-libraries/trunk/CrowdsaleLib/DirectCrowdsaleLib/truffle`.
    Each folder in the truffle directory correlates to the folders in your truffle project.
 2. Place each file in their respective directory in **your** truffle project.
+Be sure to grab the base CrowdsaleLib.sol and CrowdsaleLib.json files from the root CrowdsaleLib directory and put them in the appropriate directories as well.
    **Note**: The `2_deploy_test_contracts.js` file should either be renamed to the next highest number among your migrations files i.e. `3_deploy_test_contracts.js` or you can place the code in your existing deployment migration file. *See Quick Install above.*
 3. [Start a testrpc node](https://github.com/ethereumjs/testrpc \"testrpc's Github\")
    This particular library needs specific flags set due to gas requirements.
 Use the following string when starting the testrpc: